ryankleach/frettingsontheblank/_posts/2018-12-10-hacking-games-else-heartbreak.md

 ![SPRAK Programming Language]({{ site.baseurl }}/assets/img/ehb_sprak.png)

-The game features its own programming language called SPRAK (Swedish for "language"), a manual for which exists on a collection of 10 in-game floppy disks (fortunately all located within the same room) (Figure 3).[^fn1] Armed with a modifier and a working knowledge of SPRAK, the player can re-program any of the accessible objects in the game, whether to give a beer the effects of a cup of coffee (by replacing the DRUNKENNESS() function with a negative SLEEPINESS() function) or to create vast networks (even within the same drink) controlling the movements of characters, the flow of capital, the weather, the objects in rooms, etc.
+The game features its own programming language called SPRAK (Swedish for "language"), a manual for which exists on a collection of 10 in-game floppy disks (fortunately all located within the same room).[^fn1] Armed with a modifier and a working knowledge of SPRAK, the player can re-program any of the accessible objects in the game, whether to give a beer the effects of a cup of coffee (by replacing the DRUNKENNESS() function with a negative SLEEPINESS() function) or to create vast networks (even within the same drink) controlling the movements of characters, the flow of capital, the weather, the objects in rooms, etc.

-As if that weren't enough, _else Heart.Break()_ also encourages hacking the game itself (Figure 4).
+As if that weren't enough, _else Heart.Break()_ also encourages hacking the game itself.

 ![Screenshot from [Steam Community Guide](https://steamcommunity.com/sharedfiles/filedetails/?id=610184203).
 Author: Lstor.]({{ site.baseurl }}/assets/img/ehb_meta.png)